manuchong11/full-stack-dev/README.md

 - The backend uses H2 for persistence and auto-creates or updates schema via Hibernate.
 - Reservation update and delete endpoints are stubbed and may require further implementation.

-## License

-This project does not include a license declaration.
-Add one if you intend to share or distribute the code.